laurilehmijoki/unistack/faq.md

 In unidirectional data flow, two software components never interact directly with each other.
-This removes a class of problems that is caused by tightly, i.e., bidirectionally bound, software components.
+This removes a class of problems that is caused by tightly, i.e. bidirectionally, bound software components.

 The Facebook Flux architecture describes the unidirectional data flow [here](https://facebook.github.io/flux/docs/overview.html#structure-and-data-flow).